Maximize Efficiency with a Bypass Oil Centrifuge

 What is a Bypass Oil Centrifuge?

-Bypass oil centrifuges, driven by the main engine’s oil pump bypass flow, can be mounted on the side of the engine to remove very small, solid, micron-size particles and, in some cases, can be used to extend oil filter change periods.
+Bypass oil centrifuges, driven by the main engine’s oil pump bypass flow, can be mounted on the side of the engine to remove very small, solid, micron-size particles and, in some cases, can be used to extend oil changes and oil filter change periods.
 The centrifuge provides oil care, removing far smaller soot particles than paper filters can.
 The system is powered by oil pressure, requiring no external energy input.
 Bypass oil centrifuges can be cleaned and serviced with the engine running.
+The centrifuge works by using centrifugal force to separate the contaminants from the oil and then retain them on the outer bowl wall of the centrifuge.

 Bypass oil centrifuges remove harmful abrasives from your engine lube oil.